3rd Battalion, 4th Marines: Global war on terrorism – Iraq

-Global War on Terrorism - Afghanistan
+Global war on terrorism – Afghanistan

-The battalion deployed in support of Operation Enduring Freedom in Afghanistan from October 2009 to May 2010, April to October 2011 and from March to September 2013.
+The battalion deployed in support of Operation Enduring Freedom in Afghanistan for the first time from October 2009 to May 2010.
+The battalion participated in Operation Cobra’s Anger, the first major offensive of the war after President Obama announced a troop surge to the country.
+The battalion was deployed in large swath of area between the Helmand and Farah Provinces which included places such as Now Zad, Deleram, Golestan and Bakwa.

-In April of 2011, Lima and Kilo companies, along with supporting units, deployed to the dangerous Upper Gereshk Valley in Helmand Province, Afghanistan.
+In April of 2011 to October 2011, Lima, Kilo and Weapons companies, along with other supporting units, deployed to the dangerous Upper Gereshk Valley in Helmand Province, Afghanistan.
 The Marines were ordered to keep Taliban forces pinned down in the 'green zone' around the Helmand River so that work on nearby Route 611 could continue uninterrupted.
 Over the next six months, five Marines were killed in action (Staff Sergeant Leon H. Lucas, Corporal Paul W. Zanowick, and Lance Corporals Mark R. Goyet, Jason D. Hill, and Christopher L. Camero) and many more wounded in the face of repeated enemy attacks on patrols.
 In October, with work completed on Route 611 and their mission accomplished, the battalion withdrew from the valley and returned to the United States.

-The battalion deployed in support of Operation Inherent Resolve from September 2018 to April 2019.
+In March 2013 the battalion deployed to Helmand province, operating primarily in and around Camp Leatherneck, along with platoons pushed out to the Sangin and Now Zad areas.
+The battalion returned home in October 2013, completing their 8th OEF/OIF combat deployment, the most of any USMC battalion since 2001.